All About Mushrooms

 Fomes Officinalis

-Skincare benefits: Astringent, hydrating, moisturizing
+Skincare benefits: Astringent, moisturizing

 Fomes Officinalis, also known as the agarikon mushroom, is a wood-decay fungus that grows on trees across Europe, Asia, North America and Morocco.
 Rich in agaric acid, a natural astringent that regulates sebum, Fomes Officinalis extract minimizes the appearance of pores and gently reduces oil production, while polysaccharides, which have humectant and hydrating benefits, restore Ceramide levels in the skin and help repair and reinforce the skin’s moisture barrier.